trickl/llm-patch/README.md

 3. **Generate patch.** Only after the intent is clear do we request code edits.
 The prompt includes numbered context, caret-token annotations, and precise error-position metadata so the model never has to infer line numbers.
 4. **Apply with intent matching.** Instead of trusting raw diffs, llm-patch compares “before” and “after” snippets, uses fuzzy/Aider-style alignment to locate the intended region, and applies the change—even when whitespace or surrounding code drifted.
 5. **Compile/test & critique.** The system rebuilds with the original command, checks whether the targeted error vanished, and records a critique entry.
 Failed hypotheses are retired; the loop either tries the next hypothesis or restarts Diagnose with the new evidence.
-6. **Benchmark + telemetry.** Every run logs strategy traces, success/failure reasons, and per-case metrics, feeding the included harness so improvements are measurable across languages and models.
+6. **Benchmark + telemetry.** Every run logs strategy traces, success/failure reasons, and per-sample metrics, feeding the included harness so improvements are measurable across languages and models.

 ---